 Installing from Play Store

 APK files are Application Package Files that have been created for the Android operating system.
 Files with the .apk extension store all the files needed to run a single Android application on an Android mobile device.
 Using these files, you can install an application without having to link to the Play Store.

+If you are preparing the devices for long term use, we recommend downloading ODK Collect (and any other needed apps) from the Play store, as it is then much easier to keep the applications up-to-date.
+You might choose to use a default project Google account, or require that each enumerator uses their own account.

+For devices being prepared for a single project, or one-time survey, we recommend using the APK files to install needed applications directly.
+The devices will be reset at the end of the project anyway, and this removes the need to link each device to a Google Account.